Bicycling Magazine has Gran Fondo Las Vegas on its “bucket list” of Gran Fondos!

 Here the climbing begins again.
 About 8 miles of climbing to the summit of Mt.
 Potosi and the 3rd checkpoint (and turn-around).

-Click here to view a route map and download-able GPS files.
+Click here to view the Gran Fondo route map and download-able GPS files.

 Ultimo Fondo Route: Just shy of 100 miles with about 8,000′ climbing.
 Same as Gran Fondo route except from the summit of Mt.
 Potosi you’ll enjoy a screamin’ downhill descent to the right turn onto Lovell Canyon.
 Lovell Canyon is an 11-mile, very gentle climb.
 At the end of the road you’ll refuel, make a u-turn and retrace the route back the way you came.
 The return is a straight shot down Highway 160 to the left on Highway 159 and back to Las Vegas Cyclery.
 Of course you may re-visit the Blue Diamond checkpoint on the way back to refuel and rejuvenate.

-Click here to view a route map and download-able GPS files.
+Click here to view the Ultimo Fondo route map and download-able GPS files.

 Routing and Navigation: Planet Ultra route sheets include lots of information to help riders navigate.
 For example, we’ll let you know if a turn is at a stop sign (SS), traffic light (TL) or T-intersection (T-int).
 We know riders like to have the course marked; and we do our best to make that happen (unless it’s forbidden by our permits, otherwise illegal, somewhere that locals would be really upset about it, or the turn is at a place that’s very obvious, like a big green highway sign).
 Many of the towns/cities/counties specifically request that no markings are placed in the road.
 Some of our permits are contingent on NOT marking turns.